shristi-bhushan/Track-Your-Expense-App/README.md

   3. Sort transactions by month and week.
   4. No internet connection required , the app works completely offline.

 P.S.
-We don't save your location( or any other metadata) ; this app is for your convenience only.
+The app don't save your location( or any other metadata) ; this app is for your convenience only.

 Start with this app to inculcate a systematic approach in your life.
+                      👍

 # Project Setup